ngwese/tambla-docs/README.md

 ## interface

-the tambla ui consists of three pages in addition to a number of mappable parameters exposed in the _norns_ menu.
+the _tambla_ ui consists of three pages in addition to a number of mappable parameters exposed in the _norns_ menu.

 ![](img/tambla-page-structure.png)

-the **play** page is displayed when the script starts. conceptually the pages are laid out horizontally. several controls are common across all pages:
+the **play** page is displayed when the script first starts. conceptually the pages are laid out horizontally. several controls have a common theme across all pages:

 | control | purpose |
 |---------|---------|